Horsetail: benefits, dosage, contraindications

 ✪✪✪✪

-According to Commission E, horsetail (Equisetum herba) is indicated in cases of post-traumatic edema and static edema.
-Thanks to its anti-inflammatory and analgesic effects, horsetail is traditionally used in joint and rheumatic pain.
-The anti-inflammatory effects seem related to a decreased function of immune cells.
+According to Commission E, horsetail (Equisetum herba) is indicated for post-traumatic edema and static edema.
+Thanks to its anti-inflammatory and analgesic effects, horsetail is traditionally used for joint and rheumatic pain.
+The anti-inflammatory effects appear to be related to a decrease in immune cell function.
 For example, horsetail could have a curative effect on rheumatoid arthritis.

 Posologie